Lucy Letby: NHS managers must be held to account, whistleblower doctor says

 The first five murders in all happened between June and October 2015 and - despite months of warnings - the final two were in June 2016.

-In an interview, Dr Brearey claimed senior staff at the Countess of Chester Hospital were worried about reputational damage to the organisation.
+In the BBC interview, Dr Brearey claimed senior staff at the Countess of Chester Hospital were worried about reputational damage to the organisation.

-He said that instead of acting on his warnings he and his colleagues lives were made very difficult - so much so that they felt under attack.
+He said that instead of acting on his warnings he and his colleagues' lives were made very difficult - so much so that they felt under attack.

 And he claimed his experience was not uncommon in the NHS.

-The consultant added: "Quite often we'll see senior managers who have no apparent accountability for what they do in our trusts and then move to other trusts and you worry about their future actions."
+The consultant added: "Doctors and nurses all have the regulatory bodies that we have to answer to, and quite often we'll see senior managers who have no apparent accountability for what they do in our trusts and then move to other trusts."

+Dr Brearey said he worries about senior managers' future actions, adding that "there doesn't seem to be any system to make them accountable, and for them to justify their actions in a systematic way".

 He also said he did not consider himself a whistleblower, but "I was simply trying to escalate concerns that all my colleagues shared, of a spike in mortality, an association with a member of staff, the unusual nature of these events, and the unusual timing of these events.